Taha-boudiaf/auth-firebase/README.md

 # Auth Firebase
 Auth Firebase is web app

-#ScreenShot
+# ScreenShot
 ![signin](/ScreenShot/auth/signin.png)

-#Technologies used
+# Technologies used

 * React
 * Tailwind Css
 * Firebase
-#Installing dependencies
+# Installing dependencies
-This repo uses Yarn and npm
+This repo uses Yarn and npm to install dependencies run this command :

 ```
 npm install
 yarn
 ```
-#Usage
+# Usage
 Before you run the project, make sure to create a `.env.local` file ,add your `config` firebase To run the project: